barbaracalderon/notes-on-javascript/10_DOM.md

 ## Modal Project

+*PS: These notes are a reference to the Modal Project inside this repository.
+Check out the [modal-project-example](https://github.com/barbaracalderon/notes-on-javascript/tree/main/project-modal-example) folder here.*

 First, we gotta select every HTML element that we're doing to interact with.
 Then, we store them inside variables to make things easier.

 Check the HTML document and see which classes are the ones through which we will select our HTML element.

 The hidden class will be the main class we'll deal with: it's that big box we're dealing with.

-The classes are:
+The classes are: ```modal, overlay, hidden, show modal```.

-modal
-overylay
-hideen
-show modal
+*The overlay class is the blurred part of the page.*

 Let's grab them and store them inside variables.